-MENTION your participation in the Lobo Cancer Challenge to EVERYONE you meet, talk to, text, email, chat, or have contact with in some way.
-Donations don’t always come from where you expect, so ASK everyone you encounter!
+MENTION it to everyone you meet, talk to, text, email, chat, or have contact with in some way.
+Donations do not always come from where you expect them.
 Some people may say no but there are plenty who will say yes — so keep including your participation in the Lobo Cancer Challenge in your conversations!

-- Customizing your Fundraising Page with your story is a simple way to make your fundraising goal and its purpose known to many people.
+- Customize your Personal Page with your story for a simple way to make your purpose known to many people.

 TELL your own story.
-Tell people why you are participating and why uniting against cancer is important to you.
+Tell people why you are participating and why challenging cancer is important to you.
 The more personal your story, the more others can relate.
 Cancer has affected everyone in some way.

-REMIND your supporters that 100% of their donation will go directly to help cancer patients and research.
+REMIND your supporters that 100 percent of their donation will go directly to help cancer patients and research.
 And, tell them the fund you’ve chosen to support and why.

 SHARE stories, encouragement and updates.
 Send your supporters emails, letters or an invitation to an online group.
 If you’re on a team, share this fundraising tip with your teammates and encourage them to do the same.

-THANK your supporters — often!
+EXPRESS your gratitude — often!
+Thank your supporters often.
 Update them on your progress.
 Show them that their donation is making an impact on your campaign.
 And then thank them again.

 FOLLOW UP with those to whom you’ve reached out but haven’t heard from.
 Many people are happy to give but just need a reminder.

 WEAR your team gear.
 If you’re on a team, create something unique for your team to wear often.
 It can be a conversation starter to let others know the Challenge you have ahead of you.
 It’s also a great place to list your supporters as a way to thank them!
 Some ideas for team gear: t-shirts, buttons, and stickers.